tustin2121/James_Somerton_Transcripts/_videos/VoHYZUj43K4.md

 ---
 date: 2023-01-01
-title: !!str "Attack on Titan" and the Death of Media Literacy
+title: '"Attack on Titan" and the Death of Media Literacy'
 status: Auto
 aka: !!seq
   - "The Important Non-Meaning of Attack on Titan"
-  - !!str "Attack on Titan" and the End of Media Literacy
+  - '"Attack on Titan" and the End of Media Literacy'
   - "Beyond The Wall (Thumbnail)"
 topics: !!seq
   - "Attack on Titan"